KevTag0101/KevTag0101/README.md

 # 👋 Hi, I'm KevTag

 Welcome to my GitHub!
-I'm Kev — a passionate self-taught web developer based in Ghana.
+I'm Kev, a passionate self-taught web developer based in Ghana.
 I’m using this space to share my real-world projects, track my progress, and connect with fellow tech enthusiasts.

 ---